I had the opportunity to visit Auschwitz-Birkenau during my press trip to Poland with Poland Travel.

 I first learned about the Holocaust by reading The Diary of Anne Frank during elementary school.
 At that time I had stacks of diaries that I poured my secrets into and guarded with my life.
 So I could relate to the comfort that Anne found through the process of writing her thoughts down, as well as her teenage confusion, optimism and desires.
 I read everything I could about her, her family and what ultimately caused their deaths.
 I even dressed like her to give an oral book report for reading class.

-When I had the opportunity more than 25 years later to visit the place where she both lived and met her untimely end, I was profoundly grateful.
+When I had the opportunity more than 25 years later to visit the place where she briefly lived before she met her untimely end, I was profoundly grateful.
 The damp, gray and rainy morning I spent at Auschwitz-Birkenau Memorial and Museum this spring affected me like few other experiences have in my life.

 What it’s like to visit Auschwitz-Birkineau